How to Add Contact Form 7 in Elementor

 In the Elementor left sidebar, type “Contact Form 7” or “CF7” into the search box at the top of the widget panel.
 The Contact Form 7 widget will appear in the results.
 Drag it from the sidebar and drop it into the section on your page where you want the form to sit.

 Once placed, look at the Content tab in the left panel.
-You’ll see a dropdown labeled “Select Your Form.”
+You will see a dropdown labeled “Select Your Form.”
 Click it and choose the contact form you created earlier.
 The form will render on the Elementor canvas right away.

 Step 3 - Style the Form Typography